 Alignment of machines has been performed for over 200 years.
-The reasons have not always been obvious, but in the modern world, the necessity of alignment is a common knowledge.
-With today's optimized machinery, alignment is a vital part in the daily minimum of interruptions.
+The reasons have not always been obvious but, in the modern world, the necessity of alignment is common knowledge.
+With today's optimized machinery, alignment is a vital part of minimizing daily interruptions.
 A machine breakdown causes devastating loss of production.
 Nearly 50% of all machine breakdowns are caused by misalignment.

 Shaft alignment can be performed with a lot of different tools.
-The easiest way is to use a ruler or straight edge over the two coupling halves and align by eyesight.
-The result is not very accurate and operator dependent!
-Mechanical dial indicators are much more accurate, and a skilled user can achieve good and reliable results, but it does take time.
+The easiest way is to use a ruler or straight edge over the two coupling halves and align them through eyesight.
+However, the result from that is not very accurate and depends on the operator.
+Mechanical dial indicators are much more accurate and a skilled user can achieve good and reliable results, but it does take time.

 Even if you align your machines properly, there is a risk that they may break due to misalignment.
-If the foundation where the machine is mounted is warped, you may have a soft floor, or soft foot condition where one of the machine feet has poor contact with the floor.
+If the foundation where the machine is mounted is warped, you may have a soft floor or soft foot condition where one of the machine’s feet has poor contact with the floor.
 This must be corrected when performing an alignment.

-Misalignment is the deviation of relative shaft position from collinear axis of rotation when equipment is running at normal operating conditions.
+Misalignment is the deviation of the relative shaft position from the collinear axis of rotation when equipment is running at normal operating conditions.

 Misalignment has a direct impact on power consumption.
-Documented cases have shown savings ranging from 2 to 17% with proper alignment.
+Documented cases have shown savings ranging from 2-17% with proper alignment.

-The bearings operating life span is directly affected by the forces that the bearing is exposed to.
-The slightest misalignment can generate excessive force to the bearings and it's seals.
-A result of this will be the seals opening up, allowing lubricant leakage and contaminants to enter into the lubricating side.
+The operating life span of bearings is directly affected by the forces that the bearing is exposed to.
+The slightest misalignment can generate excessive force to the bearings and their seals.
+A result of this will be the seals opening up, which will allow lubricant leakage and contaminants to enter into the lubricating side.
 Bearing life will be shortened.

-Mechanical seals and packing life will also be shortened by misalignment.
-Excessive shaft movement will cause premature wear on seal components such as orings, stators, faces and packing.
-Leakage will occur.
+Mechanical seals and packing life can also be shortened by misalignment.
+Excessive shaft movement causes premature wear on seal components such as O-rings, stators, faces, and packing.
+Leakage may also occur.